How many of us would describe ourselves as a computer geek, a website guru or a master of social media?

 - Do you have an agreed test plan?

-- Do you have a rework process?
+- Have you got an efficient rework process?

 - Are you getting your target audience to use and rate your website before launch?